 physical exercise) and

 constriction of the rib cage during these sudden and short inhalations.

 to the nature of exercises, this gymnastic is exceptionally beneficial for the

 development of diaphragmatic or abdominal automatic (or unconscious)

 breathing, which is crucial for singing.

-Indeed, during normal breathing, as medical textbooks suggests, the diaphragm
+Indeed, during normal breathing, as medical textbooks suggest, the diaphragm

 does from 70 to 90% of the work of breathing at rest.
 During Strelnikova